MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 ## Handle Multiple Secrets

-Repeat step 1 with different `id` values for different secrets to get multiple encrypted objects.
-At step 2, pass in all IDs to `ids` in an array so the returned encoded response is constructed over all ids.
-Step 3 is unchanged.
-At step 4, provide a list of all `encrypted_objects` returned in step 1.
+In step 1, pass in a list of secrets and a list of IDs to get an encoded list of encrypted objects.
+At step 2, pass in all IDs from step 1 to `ids` in an array so the returned `FetchKeyRequest` is constructed over all IDs.
+Step 3 and step 4 are unchanged.

 In this example, we show that if multiple encrypted secrets are passed, it decrypts the first one as the weather api key and the rest are treated as dummy strings that are decrypted and returned in the response.
 Modify or remove the dummy logic with your own application if needed.